The process to land a TED Talk is ripe with confusion. Here are the most common misconceptions speakers have about how to land a TED Talk.

 I know what you’re thinking.
 “I have to have more coaching clients before I’ll be ready for a TED Talk” “I have to have more paid speaking gigs under my belt” “I’m waiting for my book to be published” It’s all bullshit.
 Stop it.

-A lot of people ask me for feedback on their TED Talk topics, wondering if they’re good enough to get accepted.
+A lot of people ask me for feedback on their TED Talk topics, wondering if an audience will love them, if TEDx events will accept them, and so on.
 This question is often posed as something like “What do you think of [topic]?”

 At first, I thought, surely, I can answer this question.
 After all, as an event organizer, I’ve seen over 80 speaker applications.
 Someone with that much exposure would be the best person to ask, yes?